VladimirMakaev/cqrs-journey-doc/Tales_04_DigitalMarketing.markdown

 We found that these questions could not be answered by writing more commands and queries but rather by flushing out our CQRS implementation.
 The next logical choice was either the read or the write model.
 Starting with the cached read model felt like the best choice since it delivers tangible business value.
 We chose to use events to keep our read model up to date, but where do the events come from?
 It became obvious that we were forced to create our write model first.

 Choose a strategy for the write model that makes sense in your bounded context.
 That is, after all, what CQRS allows: separating reads and writes to decouple the requirements of each.
 For the DMS we use domains that expose behavior.
 We do not practice DDD, but a domain model fits well with CQRS.
-Creating a domain model is very hard, we spent a lot of time talking about what our aggregate roots are–do not underestimate how hard this will be.
+Creating a domain model is very hard, we spent a lot of time talking about what our aggregate roots are--do not underestimate how hard this will be.

 When creating the write model we were very careful about introducing any dependencies to the domain assembly.
 This will allow the domain to outlive other application specific technologies, but was not without pain points.
 Our domain started out with a lot of validation that was eventually moved into command validators; dependencies required for validation were not available from within the domain.
 In the end, the domain simply translates behavior (methods) into events (class instances).
 Most of our pain points were centered on saving the events without taking dependencies into the domain assembly.
 The DMS does not use event sourcing, we were able to translate the domain events into our existing SQL tables with objects we call Event Savers.
 This allows our domain to focus on translating behavior to events and the command handler can publish and save the events.
 To prevent the command handler from doing too much, we use a repository pattern to get and save a domain.
 This allows us to switch to event sourcing in a later refactoring of the application if desired with minimal effect on the domain.
 The Event Savers are simple classes that map an event to a stored procedure call or table(s).
 We use RabbitMq to publish the events after saving, it is not transactional but that has been ok so far.